B1 · IntermediateEnglish

 • "Do you have other questions?"

-We use others without a noun to mean other + plural countable noun (the noun is understood from context).
+We use others without a noun because the noun is already understood from the context.

 Structure: